(1) The board will conduct brief adjudicative proceedings as provided for in RCW 34.05.482

 (e) Whether an applicant has failed the professional licensing examination;

-(g) Whether an applicant or licensee failed to cooperate in an investigation by the board
+(f) Whether an applicant or licensee failed to cooperate in an investigation by the board;

-(h) Whether an application or licensee was convicted of a crime that disqualifies the applicant or licensee from holding the specific license sought or held;
+(g) Whether an applicant or licensee was convicted of a crime that disqualifies the applicant or licensee from holding the specific license sought or held;

-(k) Whether a person has engaged in false, deceptive or misleading advertising; or
+(j) Whether a person has engaged in false, deceptive, or misleading advertising; or

 (3) In addition to the situations enumerated in subsection (2) of this section, the board may conduct brief adjudicative proceedings instead of formal adjudicative hearings whenever the parties have stipulated to the facts and the only issues presented are issues of law, or whenever issues of fact exist but witness testimony is unnecessary to prove or disprove the relevant facts.